 When reviewing the geographic distribution of LA County's COVID-19 cases, hospitalizations, and deaths, we see that COVID-19 has impacted nearly every community in the County.
-Despite COVID-19's vast spread, the impact of this deadly disease has proven far more devastating for people of color and communities with fewer health-affirming resources.
-The disparate numbers are due to several factors, including: more exposures and fewer health protections at work; bringing home COVID-19 infections from work exposures to multigenerational or crowded households; limited access to medical care; stigma and fear associated with accessing care; and increased risk of COVID-19 infection with severe outcomes (hospitalization and death) due to underlying medical conditions (e.g., asthma, diabetes, high blood pressure).
-While individual behaviors play a role in a person's level of risk, barriers to accessing protective social determinants of health, including a living wage, workplace safety, health insurance, quality housing and education, healthy and affordable food, and safe spaces to recreate and gain social support, have widened the gaps.
+Despite COVID-19's vast spread, the impact of this deadly disease has proven far more devastating for people of color and communities with fewer health affirming resources.
+The disparate numbers are due to several factors, including: more exposures and fewer health protections at work; bringing home COVID-19 infections from work exposures to multigenerational or crowded households; limited access to medical care; stigma and fear associated with accessing care (e.g., due to cost, immigration status, cultural and linguistic barriers); and increased risk of COVID-19 infection with severe outcomes (hospitalization and death) due to underlying medical conditions (e.g. asthma, diabetes, high blood pressure).
+While individual behavior plays a role in a person's level of risk, barriers to accessing protective social determinants of health, including a living wage, workplace safety, health insurance, quality housing and education, healthy and affordable food, and safe spaces to recreate and gain social support have widened the gaps.